luckman212/unifi-usp-control/README.md

 I wrote this to scratch my own itch.
 I've tested it fairly extensively on my own setup, but YMMV.
 I am running UNA version 9.0.106 as of this writing.
 Bugreports or PRs to add features welcome!

+### See Also

+- [luckman212/unifi-stp-prio](https://github.com/luckman212/unifi-stp-prio/) - CLI program to show STP detail of Unifi switches

 [1]: https://store.ui.com/us/en/products/unifi-smart-power